rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

-* 9.0.0 - Actions: `Advanced Query On Log` - Now allows for ethier log id or log name to be used
+* 9.0.0 - Actions: `Advanced Query On Log` - Now allows for either log id or log name to be used
 * 8.2.0 - Actions: `Advanced Query On Log Set` and `Advanced Query On Log` - optimized data fetching mechanisms
 * 8.1.1 - Extended error logging for all the actions
 * 8.1.0 - New actions added: `Search Accounts` and `Get Account Information`